If you visit Tropical North Queensland for the first time, I’m sure you will be looking for a list of things to do in Cairns for free.

 11. Campbell’s Lookout at Night

 Spending a night out in Cairns is safe and relaxing.
-I would suggest going on self-guided tours of the city, stroll along the main streets or chill out at one of the many terraces.
+I would suggest going on self-guided tours of the city, strolling along the main streets, or chilling out at one of the many terraces.
 If you want to check out a hidden secret among all Cairns attractions, one of the top things to do in Cairns at night is the Campbell Lookout.
 But you need a car and drive to Campbell’s lookout. (on the Lake Morris Road).

 It’s a 25-minute drive from town and a favourite spot for the locals.
-I learnt about it from my Airbnb hosts, who took me there to show me the panoramic view of Cairns at night.
+I learned about it from my Airbnb hosts, who took me there to show me Cairns’ panoramic view at night.
 It was one of the perks of staying in Cairns with a local.

 How to plan your trip to Cairns Australia

 You can do all these top things in Cairns without a car.
-Thanks to the efficient bus network in Cairns; buses take you everywhere around the city and also to nearby northern beaches.
+Thanks to the efficient bus network in Cairns, buses take you everywhere and near the northern beaches.
 If you plan to go on a road trip to Cape Tribulation, yes, you will need to hire a car.
-Depending on the route you may also need a 4WD to explore the Daintree Forest and travel along the coastal track up to Port Douglas and Cooktown.
+Depending on the route, you may also need a 4WD to explore the Daintree Forest and travel along the coastal track up to Port Douglas and Cooktown.